Radolsav16/Radolsav16/README.md

 I'm a 16-year-old aspiring developer with a passion for learning and building in the tech world.
 I'm on a journey to develop my skills across various domains, including web development and software development.
 Also I want to fimilirize in Machine learning .

-🎓 Education
+## Education
-Software University
+- Software University
-freeCodeCamp
+- Freecodecamp
-Fullstack CodeCademy
+- Fullstack Learning Path CodeCademy

 ## 🚀 About Me

 - **Age:** 16